Tales from Space: Mutant Blobs Attack

 Tales from Space: Mutant Blobs Attack is a side-scrolling platform video game, released on February 21, 2012, as a launch title of the PlayStation Vita.
 It was developed and published by DrinkBox Studios.
 It is the sequel to Tales from Space: About a Blob.
-Mutant Blobs Attack was later released for Microsoft Windows computers with versions for PlayStation 3 and Xbox 360 released in June 2014.
+Mutant Blobs Attack was later released for Microsoft Windows computers, with versions for PlayStation 3 and Xbox 360 released in June 2014.

-The game is about a grumpy mutant Blob that escapes into the world and starts eating everything around him.
+The game is about a grumpy mutant Blob that escapes into the world and starts eating everything around it.
 Mutant Blobs Attack features new levels, new powers and controls, and a new Blob player character.

 Gameplay

 In Mutant Blobs Attack the player controls a gelatinous mutant Blob.
 The player can grow by eating loose objects in the game environment.
 Over the course of each level, the player encounters a series of obstacles they must grow large enough to bypass.
 The game combines traditional 2D thumbstick-based platforming controls with touch-based powers and abilities.
 Physics-based puzzles are often mixed in with the action.